 I am a licensed clinical psychologist and have been in private practice since 2006.
-I received my doctorate in 2004 from Georgia State University.
-At Georgia State I studied both clinical and community psychology, offering multiple perspectives for the issues in which I specialize.
+I received my doctorate in 2004 from Georgia State University where I studied both clinical and community psychology, offering multiple perspectives for the issues in which I specialize.
+I completed my predoctoral internship at the Medical College of Georgia and Veterans Affairs Hospital in Augusta, where I specialized in health psychology and women's issues.
 I completed a postdoctoral fellowship at the Emory University College of Medicine where I currently serve as an adjunct faculty member.
-My background in community psychology has led me to pursue other professional interests, including my role as a consultant for the Georgia Network to End Sexual Assault (GNESA).
-I conduct workshops for law enforcement personnel on responding to sexual assault crimes, and I also provide forensic services and consultation, including expert testimony.
-Lastly, I enjoy consulting, public speaking, and conducting workshops on topics such as violence against women, sexual assault/harrassment, PTSD, and dialectical behavior therapy.

-I see teenagers and adults for individual therapy (and family therapy when applicable).
+I see teenagers (13 and up) and adults for individual therapy and family therapy when applicable.
 I work with individuals who experience many different personal and life challenges, but I specialize in the following areas:

 I use a multi-dimensional approach to therapy and integrate theoretical orientations depending on my clients’ needs.
 Determining the best treatment is a collaborative effort.
 I work from an underlying humanistic and interpersonal perspective, relying heavily on cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), internal family systems (IFS), and acceptance and commitment therapy (ACT).
 I help my clients understand how their minds and bodies are connected from a neurological perspective, which is particularly helpful for people experiencing anxiety or a post-trauma response.
-There are multiple interventions for trauma processing, and I determine with my clients which approach is likely to be most comfortable and effective for them.
+I use multiple interventions for trauma processing, including EMDR, exposure therapy, cognitive processing therapy, and integrated approaches.
+I determine with my clients which approach is likely to be most comfortable and effective for them.

 For those of you struggling with overwhelming emotions, I can help you be more effective in relationships, regulate your mood, and tolerate distress.
 Many of my clients find it freeing to learn to accept themselves and their histories while also working toward change.
 Some clients specifically request that we focus on building effective coping skills, so therapy is often more practical and adaptive to everyday life.
 I incorporate principles of mindfulness into all of my therapy work and regularly engage my clients in learning and practicing these principles.
 Lastly, I seek to treat the "whole person" with mindful attention to health and wellness through food, movement, and other aspects of every day life that often become overlooked or hard to manage when we are stressed or overwhelmed.